 I do not know anything

 I have only a certain knowledge of (lower) physiology and a certain knowledge of the medical backstage due to my family, so I'm not surprised that your toothache was not of inflammation , nor the diagnostic and therapeutic confusion you've been through.
 Now that we have explained that my answer is not a medical diagnosis or treatment prescription, but just a laic private opinion, I can close my eyes and start guessing.
 First of all, I would argue that the idiopathic, variable back pain of the teeth you suffer from is of a nerve origin and is probably related to a history of middle ear inflammation, although your Otorhinolaryngologist thinks the opposite.
 This is also suggested by your tinnitus, which, as I have already written in other answers , should not be ignored as a banal sign.
-Tinnitus may be a pure ear affair, but it may also indicate that there is something wrong inside the brain .
-And that's also all I'm sure of telling you about your pain, because what exactly is the god knows just about.
+Tinnitus may be a pure ear problem, but it can also indicate that something inside the brain is not right .
+And that's also all I'm sure of telling you about your pain, because what exactly is just a god in the mess.
 (God's name is Asklepios, perhaps he would add Zdeněk Kratochvíl. )

 And shot from the side - herbs against migraine